hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Tried the same with the new and shiny ChatGPT-5 but it's rather hopeless: https://chatgpt.com/share/689b6cac-ded4-800a-8582-b4ba6801ce3c

 [16:35:16](#1755016516213dTmad:tchncs.de) <hiiamboris>:
-Conclusion: context is key í ½í¸‰
+Conclusion: context is key ğŸ˜‰

 ## 15-Aug-2025